Frequently Asked Questions

 PowerPoint macros are disabled and ParticiPoll won’t work

-I’ve tested it on my own PC but no results come in
+I’ve tested voting it on my own computer but no results come in

 ParticiPoll only collects results when PowerPoint is in live presentation mode.
 If you stop your presentation to open a browser to test voting then it won’t be counted.
 Either use Alt+Tab to cycle between applications without stopping your PowerPoint presentation or run the voting address on a separate device.

 I can’t get it to work in PowerPoint 2007